 Actions in process

 HI has been working in Palestine since 1996 with a main mandate to support disability organisations.
 In 1999, the organisation launched an education initiative on the risks of landmines and other explosive remnants of war.
-A large number of development initiatives have since been run, in partnership with local associations: functional rehabilitation, psychosocial support, Disabled Persons Organisations (DPO) empowerment, inclusive development, access to education and access to employment.
+A large number of development initiatives have since been run, in partnership with local associations: functional rehabilitation, psychosocial support, access to education and adaptation of homes for people with disabilities.

 Ongoing projects include improving access to basic services including rehabilitation and psychosocial support for people with disabilities.
 HI supports the inclusion of children with disabilities in mainstream schools.
 The association also leads a program to better include people with disabilities in the contingency plans in case of crisis.